 Visitors tend to assume that normal safety precautions are not necessary in a park.
 They are.
 Crime exists, but not to the same degree that it does in larger cities.
+Valuables left in tents could be subject to theft, and are best left at the VC or locked in a vehicle.
+Make sure that the barrier post to the campground entrance is in place at all times, or when large numbers of people are relocating to the VC, that the last person puts it in place and makes sure it is locked when no one will be at the campground.
 It's best to stick to the project campground or Visitor's Center at night and, when going into town, use the same kind of street sense that you would in any unfamiliar territory.
-Traveling alone and at night, as well as camping alone, is not recommended, nor is going to local watering holes.
+Traveling alone and at night, as well as camping alone, is not recommended, nor is going alone to local watering holes.